Advertiser Learning in Direct Advertising Markets: Results

 \subsection{Parameter Estimates}

-Recall, the key parameter estimates pertain to the advertisers' prior beliefs about CTRs, and whether they are optimistic or pessimistic.
-Given that Section \ref{subsec:Descriptive-Analyses} shows that the number of sites used by advertisers tends to decrease over time and that they tend to switch away from those initial choices, we hazard that advertisers in general tend to be over-optimistic about site match.
+Recall, the key parameter estimates pertain to the $\gamma_{a}$'s, which represent advertisers' prior beliefs about CTRs, and a central question is whether these beliefs are optimistic or pessimistic.
+Given that Section \ref{subsec:Descriptive-Analyses} shows that the number of sites used by advertisers tends to decrease over time and that advertisers tend to switch away from those initial choices, we hazard that advertisers tend to be over-optimistic about site match.
 Hence, the parameter $\gamma_{a}$, which reflects prior beliefs about match (in terms of CTR), should reflect this (see Section \ref{subsec:Learning-About-Clicks}).
-Estimates indicate that for nearly all advertisers, the $\gamma_{a}$s are higher than the empirical CTRs.
-Figure \ref{fig:Realized-and-prior} plots the estimates for $\gamma_{a}$ against the realized click through rates across all observed advertiser-site pairs.
-Note that the median prior belief for click through rates is .232\% while the median true click through rate is about one fifth that amount, .045\%.
-This suggests that advertisers are over-optimistic.
+Estimates indicate that for nearly all advertisers, the $\gamma_{a}$s are indeed higher than their empirical CTRs.
+Figure \ref{fig:Realized-and-prior} plots the estimates for $\gamma_{a}$ against the realized CTRs for all observed advertiser-site pairs.
+Note that the median prior belief for click through rates is 0.177\%, whereas the median true CTR is about one quarter that amount, 0.045\%.
+This suggests that advertisers are, on average, initially over-optimistic.
 There is considerable heterogeneity in initial beliefs, as well as in how accurate those beliefs are, as some are correct, some are optimistic, and some are pessimistic.
-This result suggests the potential to improve advertiser outcomes by improving prior expectations and reallocating spend across sites.

 Figure \ref{fig:Advertiser-Match-Beliefs-Over-Time-1} depicts the changes in advertiser CTR beliefs over time, scaled by the prior belief ($\tilde{c}_{as}/\gamma_{a}$).
-With no information (that is, in the initial period), this ratio is equal to one.
+Prior to advertising at a site, this ratio is equal to one.
 With more information, the ratio approaches $c_{as}/\gamma_{a}$.
 For example, if the true CTR is twice the initial belief, then this ratio will approach two.
-Values greater (less) than one imply advertisers are initially pessimistic (optimistic).
+Values less than one imply advertisers were initially optimistic.